SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

         Click on the row with name  Leeroy Jenkins Current page should be  Detail  MyObject__c

-With everthing in place, we should be able to run the test using the same command as before:
+With everything in place, we should be able to run the test using the same command as before:

 .. code-block:: console